-"The dues of the Association shall be fixed annually by the Council and they shall not exceed five dollars."
-Although Council soon realized that this cap could not be maintained indefinitely, the \$5.00 maximum
+"The dues of the Association shall be fixed annually by the Council and they shall not exceed five dollars."17 Although Council soon realized that this cap could not be maintained indefinitely, the \$5.00 maximum

+- 12. James W. Jobling to Simon Flexner, August 5, 1915, Simon Flexner Papers, "Jobling, James W., 1912-1945, Folder 1," American Philosophical Society, Philadelphia, PA.
+13. Absent from the meeting were Treasurer Williard J. Stone and Councillors Oscar Berghausen, Campbell Laidlaw, and Henry L. Ulrich.
+Minutes of joint meeting of AAI and SSH - Councils, 7 October 1915, AAI Archive-Bethesda.
+14. The position of managing editor was the equivalent to editor-in-chief today. - 14.
+The position of managing editor was the equivalent to editor-in-chief today. - 15.
+Minutes of joint meeting of AAI and SSH Councils, October 7, 1915, AAI Archive-Bethesda. - 16.
+The current balance of the treasure was estimated by Stone to be around \$165.
+Willard J. Stone to Martin J. Synnott, 28 December 1915, AAI Archive-Bethesda.

 James W. Jobling, c.
-1915 The American Association of Immunologists, Center for Biological Sciences Archive, UMBC
+1915 The American Association of Immunologists, Center for Biological Sciences Archive, UMBC for dues stood as an unofficial ceiling into the 1920s.

-^{11.} Welch founded and edited the Journal of Experimental Medicine from 1896 to 1902.
-He transferred the journal to RIMR in 1902, and publishing was suspended until 1905, as the backlog of all submitted manuscripts needed to be moved from Baltimore and organized and reviewed at RIMR.
-The position of editor was similar to editor-in-chief today.

-^{12.} James W. Jobling to Simon Flexner, August 5, 1915, Simon Flexner Papers, "Jobling, James W., 1912-1945, Folder 1," American Philosophical Society, Philadelphia, PA.

-^{13.} Absent from the meeting were Treasurer Williard J. Stone and Councillors Oscar Berghausen, Campbell Laidlaw, and Henry L. Ulrich.
-Minutes of joint meeting of AAI and SSH Councils, 7 October 1915, AAI Archive-Bethesda.

-^{14.} The position of managing editor was the equivalent to editor-in-chief today.

-^{15.} Minutes of joint meeting of AAI and SSH Councils, October 7, 1915, AAI Archive-Bethesda.

-$^{16. \} The current \ balance \ of \ the \ treasure \ was \ estimated \ by \ Stone \ to \ be \ around \ \$165. \ Willard \ J. \ Stone \ to \ Martin \ J. \ Synnott, 28 \ December \ 1915, AAI \ Archive-Bethesda.$ for dues stood as an unofficial ceiling into the 1920s.
 By providing the official journal of the society to members within their dues, as was typical of learned societies, only \$1.00 of income per member would remain for maintenance of AAI activities.
-Council members knew that was an insufficient amount "for the maintenance of the Society's affairs," 18 notably the annual meeting, which cost the association nearly \$200 in 1915.
-19
+Council members knew that was an insufficient